 • Constant Inspection: If your landlord excessively inspects your property without a valid reason or proper notice, it can be considered harassment.

-• Intimidation and Threats: If your landlord uses intimidation tactics or makes threats towards you, such as verbal abuse or physical intimidation, it is a serious form of harassment.
+• Intimidation and Threats: If your landlord uses intimidation tactics or makes threats against you, such as verbal abuse or physical intimidation, it is a serious form of harassment.

 • Utility Disruptions: Deliberately interrupting essential utilities like water, electricity, or heating to force you out of the property is a form of harassment.